 Bath Safety: how to use essential oils safely in the bath

 An aromatherapy bath can be a very relaxing and therapeutic experience, and it is one of the most popular ways to use essential oils.
 However, it can very easily turn unpleasant if you don’t follow one simple rule – disperse!
 Essential oils are not water soluble, and so pouring them directly into a bath will result in a film of undiluted essential oils sitting on top, waiting patiently for your tender flesh to enter the water.
+Much of that fine film is now attached to your skin.
 Because the oils are warmed up by the water, and also cannot evaporate, they often sting like crazy.

-Many have made this mistake, as you can see in our adverse reaction reports here .
-Unfortunately, some essential oil users try to dilute essential oils in substances that do not work as emulsifiers and will not disperse essential oils, as you can see in the case where a mother diluted some tangerine oil in full fat milk, resulting in a nasty reaction in her two daughters.
+Many have made this mistake, as you can see in our adverse reaction reports here.
+Unfortunately, some essential oil users try to dilute essential oils in substances that will not disperse essential oils, as you can see in the case where a mother tried diluting some tangerine oil in full fat milk, resulting in a nasty reaction in her two daughters.

-Although there is no such thing as essential oils that would be soluble in water, that does not mean you cannot use them in your bath.
+Although there is no such thing as essential oils that are soluble in water, that does not mean you cannot use them in your bath.
 Essential oils can be dispersed in water and we are going to tell you how to do this safely.
-We partnered with Deborah Kallevig from www.unfussed.com to assemble a list of substances you either already have at home or can easily obtain, that can be efficiently used to disperse essential oils in your bath.
-We have highlighted those substances that have a false reputation for being suitable (full-fat milk, epsom salts etc.) with an explanation why they don’t work.
+We put together a list of substances you either already have at home or can easily obtain, and that can be efficiently used to disperse essential oils in your bath.
+We have highlighted those substances that have a false reputation for being suitable (full-fat milk, epsom salts etc.) with an explanation of why they don’t work.
 We want you to enjoy stress-less and safe baths!

 What to use to disperse essential oils in water

-Household ingredients that can be used to disperse essential oils
+Household products that will disperse essential oils into a bath

-Theoretically, essential oils can be added to each of these products at skin safe levels.
-However, it is important to note that manufactured products were not formulated with the addition of any extra ingredients in mind.
+It is important to note that manufactured products were not formulated with the addition of extra ingredients in mind.
 This means that the emulsion itself, as well as the preservative, could be seriously challenged, and fail, if you add essential oils.

-Some companies sell stock formulas or bases that DO take into account the addition of essential oils and other ingredients, usually at a maximum additional percentage , say, 1-4% of the total amount by weight.
+Some companies sell stock formulas or bases that DO take into account the addition of essential oils, usually at a maximum additional percentage , say, 1-4% of the total amount by weight.
 You can safely add essential oils to these bases, following the manufacturer’s guidelines.
 In ½ ounce of base, 1-4% is about 5-20 drops of essential oil.

 How to use: Mix 5-20 drops of essential oil per ½ ounce (1 tablespoon) of your chosen bath base.
 Either use this amount for one bath, or make up a larger quantity for future use.